 Mark found his passion for antiques in his late teens, after starting a cabinet-making apprenticeship with an antiques restoration company.
 His love and fascination for tea caddies began when his college tutor brought in a small wooden caddy for a French Polishing demonstration!
 He went on to work for a dealer specialising in antique boxes where he was fortunate to learn not only all aspects of box restoration, but also the skills of buying and selling in a very unique trade.
 Following his boss’s semi-retirement in 1998, Mark founded Hampton Antiques, the name inspired by “Hamtun”, the original Anglo-Saxon name of Northampton where Mark established himself.

 Initially selling from the famous Portobello Road antiques market in London, we progressed to antiques fairs, our first being Antiques For Everyone in Birmingham, then Olympia, London.
 Over the years we have acquired a fantastic team of restorers, as well as diversifying into selling antique accessories.
-After being granted LAPADA, then BADA membership, we were delighted to exhibit at their prestigious fairs in Berkeley Square and Duke of York Square, which continue to be highlights of our busy fair calendar.
+After being granted LAPADA, we were delighted to exhibit at their prestigious fairs in Berkeley Square and Duke of York Square, which continue to be highlights of our busy fair calendar.